-The Project includes the construction of energy storage system cabinets, which will house the battery modules.
-These cabinets are equipped with battery management systems (BMS) that continuously monitor and regulate critical parameters, such as voltage, temperature, and state of charge, to maintain operational integrity and safety.
+The Project includes the construction of energy storage system containers, which will house the battery modules.
+Each battery module is equipped with a battery management system (BMS) that continuously monitors and regulates critical parameters, such as voltage, temperature, and state of charge, to maintain operational integrity and safety.

 The Project will also include the construction of a Power Conversion System (PCS) to convert the direct current (DC) stored within the BESS to alternating current (AC) suitable for grid integration.
 The PCS will ensure the efficient and reliable transfer of energy between the BESS and the grid.
 Additionally, an electrical collection system will be constructed to connect the BESS to the Wind Energy Center's existing collection substation.
 The collection system will facilitate the efficient transfer of energy from the Project to the grid.
-The existing collection substation will undergo minor modifications to accommodate this connection.
-A preliminary site design is illustrated in Figure 3.0-1; this preliminary design is subject to change as detailed design progresses.